Robopoly/Robopoly-Shield/README.md

 * Moved button pull-up resistor in series with the line for short-circuit protection, the micro-controller internal pull-up shall be used instead.
 * Added jumper to potentiometer.
 * Added a resistor in series with the potentiometer line for short-circuit protection.
-* Renamed passive elements in order in which they should be soldered.
+* Renamed passive elements silkscreen information in order in which they should be soldered.
+* Changed DIP-switch to a 2 channel switch instead of 4
+* Added a stackable SPI header for future module developments
 * Rounded corners.
 * Updated CAD and Gerber files.
 * Added component list.